wp-plugins/kv-front-post-submission/readme.txt

 Stable tag: 1.1
 License: GPLv3

-Front pos tsubmiison is a simple plugin to submit wordpress posts from the front end.
+Front post Submission is a simple plug-in to submit WordPress posts from the front end.

 == Description ==